-The Higher Diploma in Psychology is a level 8 two-year, full-time (or up to four-years part-time) conversion course designed for graduates with degrees in disciplines other than psychology or for those who have taken psychology as a minor subject.
+The Higher Diploma in Psychology is a level 8 two-year, full-time conversion course designed for graduates with degrees in disciplines other than psychology or for those who have taken psychology as a minor subject.

 Like the BA Applied Psychology the Higher Diploma in Psychology is an entry level qualification in the discipline.
 It is also accredited by the Psychological Society of Ireland; an accredited qualification being a pre-requisite for most postgraduate professional training courses both in Ireland and the UK.

 The course includes key modules in psychology including, Developmental, Social, Biological, Cognitive and Forensic Psychology.
 Students are also comprehensively trained in research methods and statistics and work independently on a research topic of their choice in the second year of the programme.